edmond-chow/TicTacToe/README.md

 The 32-bit Board consists of Mode encoded in a 2-bit, Turn encoded in a 2-bit, Result encoded in a 2-bit, Round encoded in a 4-bit, State encoded in a 4-bit, and all 9 Chesses encoded in a 2-bit.
-The most significant byte used to pack the Mode, Turn, Result and Center Chess starting from a high offset bit.
-The most significant 2 byte resides the Round and State starting from a high offset bit.
-The least significant word holds the Circle Chesses so that Rotate is handy to implement while left shifting every 2 bits and inserting its leftmost overflows means counter-clockwise a 45 degrees.
+The most significant byte used to pack the Mode, Turn, Result, and Center Chess starting from high offset bit.
+The 2nd most significant byte resides the Round and State starting from high offset bit.
+The least significant word holds the Circle Chesses so that Rotate is handy to implement while left shifting every 2 bits and inserting its leftmost overflows means counter-clockwise a 45-degree.
 We might access some field through Offset and Mask from the indices.

 An array listing all the offsets for the fields